Marine animal stings or bites

 Toggle: English / Spanish

-Marine animal stings or bites refer to poisonous bites or stings from any form of sea life, including jellyfish.
+Marine animal stings or bites refer to venomous or poisonous bites or stings from any form of sea life, including jellyfish.

 Stings - marine animals; Bites - marine animals

-The majority of these types of stings occur in salt water.
+Most bites or stings of this type occur in salt water.
 Some types of marine stings or bites can be deadly.

 There may be pain, burning, swelling, redness, or bleeding near the area of the bite or sting.
 Other symptoms can affect the entire body, and may include: